Cooler hiring and milder pay gains could aid inflation fight

 “If these trends continue, we can feel more and more confident that the strength of this labor market is sustainable,” said Nick Bunker, head of economic research at the online job site Indeed’s Hiring Lab.
 “The outlook for next year is uncertain, but many signs point toward a soft landing,” rather than a feared recession.

-Traders on Wall Street appeared encouraged by the report’s suggestion of milder pay growth and sent stock market futures pointing to solid gains.
+Traders on Wall Street appeared encouraged by the report's suggestion of milder pay growth.
+Stock prices rose sharply Friday morning.

 The picture for 2023 is much cloudier.
 Many economists foresee a recession in the second half of the year, a consequence of the Fed’s succession of sharp rate hikes.
 The central bank’s officials have projected that those increases will cause the unemployment rate to reach 4.6% by year’s end.